keithjgrant/keithjgrant.com/content/posts/2018/06/resilient-declarative-contextual.md

 ---
 title: "Resilient, Declarative, Contextual"
-date: 2018-06-07T12:04:05-04:00
+date: 2018-06-08T09:39:05-04:00
 tags: ["css", "css-thinking"]
-draft: true
 ---

-Working with CSS requires a different type of mindset than many developers are familiar with.
-If you come from the world of JavaScript, CSS can be frustrating.
-This is especially true if you come from the world of a non-web-based language like Java or Python.
-<!--more-->

 I’ve spent a lot of time thinking about what defines a CSS mindset.
-Some people “get” it, and other don’t.
+Some people seem “get” it, and other don’t.
 It’s always felt to me that if I could put my finger on that, maybe CSS would make more sense to those who have struggled with it.
 One piece of my motivation in writing [CSS in Depth](https://www.manning.com/books/css-in-depth) was to try to articulate some of those things.
+<!--more-->

 Today I want to take a different tack; I want to look at three key characteristics of CSS that set it apart from conventional programming languages: it’s resilient; it’s declarative; and it’s contextual.
+Understanding these aspects of the language, I think, is key to becoming proficient in CSS.

 ## CSS is resilient